Hi, I am Nalin Shani,

 Abstract

-As user reviews grow on online platforms, separating useful feedback from noise becomes operationally crucial for guiding consumers and for triaging feedback internally (e.g., for product learning and quality assurance).
-Yet the most direct indicator of review helpfulness---readers' votes---arrives later, so platforms must assess the expected helpfulness of new reviews based on cues available at submission.
-Many platforms display reviewer experience cues, but it is unclear how such experience translates into perceived review helpfulness and whether the relationship differs for positive versus negative reviews.
-Using 26.8 million video-game reviews on Steam, where reviews display reviewers' cumulative playtime and a binary verdict (recommend/not recommend), we aim to address this question by estimating models with rich controls and fixed effects.
-We find that experience predicts helpfulness in a non-monotonic way and flips by verdict: U-shaped for recommended reviews (i.e., reviews from low- and high-experience users receive more helpful votes than reviews from moderately experienced users) but inverted-U for not-recommended reviews (peaking at moderate experience).
-Observable cues (e.g., review length, product maturity) systematically moderate these patterns.
-Our findings offer clear guidance for review management: rather than treating experience as a uniform quality signal, platforms should interpret and weigh experience differently based on review verdict and observable context cues.
+As user reviews grow on online platforms, separating useful feedback from noise becomes important for helping consumers navigate available reviews.
+Yet the most direct indicator of review helpfulness, readers' votes, arrives later, so platforms must assess the expected helpfulness of new reviews based on cues available at submission.
+Many platforms display reviewer experience cues, but it is unclear how such experience translates into perceived review helpfulness for negative reviews, where sustained use and a decision to reject the product must be reconciled.
+Using 26.8 million video-game reviews on Steam (4.4 million negative), where reviews display the reviewer's playtime at the time of writing and a binary verdict (recommend/not recommend), we estimate models with rich controls and fixed effects.
+We find that for negative reviews, helpfulness is inverted U-shaped in reviewer experience, peaking at moderate experience.
+This contrasts with the well-established aggregate U-shaped relationship (Zhang et al. 2026).
+Exploratory extensions show that observable cues (e.g., review length, product maturity) shift this relationship.
+Taken together, these findings show that reviewer experience is a verdict- and context-dependent helpfulness signal rather than a uniform quality signal.

 Teaching